 Other than owning your own home the best time to buy real estate as an investment is when interest rates are falling.

-My Own Advisor – what are your favourite personal finance and investing books?
+My Own Advisor – what are your favourite personal finance and investing books or resources?

 My Own Advisor – what are your biggest financial or investing mistakes?